microsoft/vscode-docs/docs/extensions/language-support.md

 Your language server send the `textDocument/publishDiagnostics` message to the language client.
 The message carries an array of diagnostic items for a resource URI.

-**Note**: The client is not asking the server for diagnostics.
+**Note**: The client does not ask the server for diagnostics.
 The server pushes the diagnostic information to the client.

 #### Direct Implementation